-Apart from this thrilling new project, I started writing a text book on modern Jewish world history, and an extended article, a biographical account of the intellectual and literary critic Reuven Brainin (1862-1939), a forgotten figure in American and European history.
-Brainin, who tried to bridge between Zionism and communism, and between Yiddish and Hebrew, is one of the figures on the margins of Judaism, in which I have become interested conssequently to my research on Werner Scholem.
+Apart from this thrilling new project, I started writing a text book on modern Jewish world history, and an extended article on the intellectual and literary critic Reuven Brainin (1862-1939), a forgotten figure in American and European history.
+Brainin, who tried to bridge between Zionism and communism, and between Yiddish and Hebrew, is one of the figures on the margins of Judaism, in which I have become interested consequently to my research on Werner Scholem.

-I look forward to working with students from various backgrounds and interests, who may even share my passion for stories - fictional and non-fictional ones.
+I look forward to working with students from various backgrounds and interests, who may share my passion for stories - fictional and non-fictional ones.

 - Munich University, Award for Innovation in Teaching (2013)

 - Salo W. Baron Prize, American Academy of Jewish Research (2012)